-As a former homeschooling Dad, I’ve followed with interest the public collapse of Josh Harris’ 5-point Calvinist “faith”… although, to be consistent, in Josh’s case, God elected his faith to collapse (Calvinist humor).
+As a former homeschooling Dad, I’ve followed with interest the public collapse of Josh Harris’ 5-point Calvinist “faith”.
+Although, to be consistent, in Josh’s case, God elected his faith to collapse (Calvinist humor).
 Then, after Josh’s announcement, Marty Sampson, the Hillsong worship leader and song writer, tweeted that he had lost his faith too.

 I suspect we’ll be seeing a lot more of this sort of thing, high profile people abandoning their faith, and I think it’s important that we see these things correctly and respond accordingly.

-Yeshua didn’t come to start a religion called “Christianity” and He isn’t exactly a “Christian” either.
-Nevertheless, a religion did spring up over the centuries and we have a lot of problems within “Christendom”… the religion of Christianity.
-Besides the variations within Catholicism and Eastern Orthodoxy, there are over 40,000 protestant denominations, all differing slightly on some point of theology or practice.
-I think we have over-emphasized doctrine and elevated it beyond it’s place and, in doing so, we have painted ourselves into a corner by placing too much pressure on what your set of beliefs are.
+This might shock some of you, but Jesus didn’t come to start a religion called “Christianity”.
+And by the way, Jesus isn’t exactly a “Christian” either.
+Nevertheless, a religion did spring up over the centuries and we have a lot of problems within “Christendom”, the religion called Christianity.
+Things really began to change under Constantine and Augustine.
+In addition to the mostly ethnic variations within Catholicism and Eastern Orthodoxy, there are over 40,000 Protestant denominations, all differing slightly on some point of theology or practice.
+And, like my father-in-law used to say, “Everyone is right, just ask them”.

+Do you know why 11 of 12 apostles and hundreds or thousands of followers of Jesus were martyred before the end of the 1st century?
 Because they knew “Whom” they had believed.
 They knew Him.
-The most important thing was the who question not the what.
-Clearly some of what they believed changed over time.
+The most important thing was the who question not the what question because clearly some of what they believed changed over time.